Folkestone Tourist Information

 The first is called Sunny Sands and as its name suggests is a sandy beach (a rarity this close to London), the second is located at the bottom of the Zig Zag path and is a quieter pebble beach frequented mostly by the locals….

-Yes, it’s true – there are 30 24 karat gold bars of 10g and 20g sizes which have been buried on the harbour beach (the small beach next to Sunny Sands).
-Seven gold bars have been found so far… A total value of £10,000 worth of gold has been hidden and its yours if you can find it.
+Yes, it’s true – three years ago, as part of our previous Triennial, thirty 24 karat gold bars of 10g and 20g sizes were buried on the harbour beach (the small beach next to Sunny Sands).
+Seven gold bars have been confirmed found so far… A total value of £10,000 worth of gold has been buried on the Harbour Beach – bring a spade!

 Folkestone’s really getting itself firmly on the map in the art scene when we woke up one foggy morning in September and discovered that Banksy had come to visit.